owl73/westmarch-landol/class/wizard/illusionist.md

 into this
 spell, it can copy the magical properties of an item, but those magical properties will only function once.
-For items with continuous properties, such as a �ying carpet, the magic properties will last no longer than 10 minutes.
+For items with continuous properties, such as a flying carpet, the magic properties will last no longer than 10 minutes.

 #### 6. Light